Slendolan/StevesFightClub/docs/final.md

 <img src="img/final_spawn.png" width="250" height="250">

 Initially, we had two enemies in the arena.
 The agent learned it didn't need to move and repeatedly spam attacks.
 In our final version, we improved our state space to get better movement.
 In order to test these changes, we decided to increase the number of enemies to 3.
 In our previous version, the agent would die repeatedly as it tried to stay at one position and spam attacks on 3 enemies.
-This was simply because the 3 zombies would outdamage Steve's health bar before Steve was able to kill all 3 enemies.
-The states space discussed below describes the movement changes that helps Steve survive.
+This was simply because the 3 zombies would outdamage the agent's health bar before the agent was able to kill all 3 enemies.
+The states space discussed below describes the movement changes that helps the agent survive.

 **Learning Algorithm**